kielcary/kielcary.github.io/_posts/2019-10-09-grace-fellowship-mccook-statement-of-faith.md

 **VII.
 Election**

 Election is God’s eternal choice of some persons unto everlasting life — not because of foreseen merit in them, but because of his mere mercy in Christ.
-As a result of God’s choice, these people are called, justified and glorified.
+As a result of God’s choice, these people are called, justified, and glorified.

 _Genesis 25:19- 26; John 6:37-40; Acts 13:48; Romans 8:28-38; 9-11; 1 Corinthians 1:26-31; Ephesians 1:3-11; 1 Thessalonians 1:3; 2 Timothy 2:10; 1 Peter 2:1-10_